ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 convey additional information to the Aggregator.
 Some extensions might be intended for all Aggregators; others may only be intended for a specific Aggregator.
-For example, a DAP deployment might use some out-of-band mechanism for an Aggregator to verify that `Reports` come from authenticated Clients.
+For example, a DAP deployment might use some out-of-band mechanism for an Aggregator to verify that reports come from authenticated Clients.
 It will likely be useful to bind the extension to the input share via HPKE encryption.